dtczhl/dtc-KITTI-For-Beginners/README.md

 ## Cropping Point Clouds

 The point clouds are scanned in 360 degrees while the RGB cameras are not (they have fixed and much smaller field of view).
-In additions, KITTI only provides labels for objects that are within the images.
-Therefore, we need to crop point clouds according to the images.
+In addition, KITTI only provides labels for objects that are within the images.
+Therefore, we usally need to crop point clouds according to the images.

 still working...